 Prison is a very serious result of committing bankruptcy fraud.
 Bank Fraud and loan application frauds each carry a maximum potential penalty of 30 years in prison and a $1 million fine.

-The Giudice’s are, of course, innocent until proven guilty.
-However, I would not want my clients in a case with the government represented by Assistant U.S. Attorneys Jonathan W. Romankow and Rachel Honig of the U.S. Attorney’s Office, Driminal Division in Newark or any federal authorities.
+The Giudice’s were proven guilty.
+I would not want my clients in a case with the government represented by Assistant U.S. Attorneys Jonathan W. Romankow and Rachel Honig of the U.S. Attorney’s Office, Criminal Division in Newark or any federal authorities.